 God told Ezekiel it was where his people that he loved were at.

-This were these famous words you hear in some songs come from: “Dry bones, hear the word of the LORD.”
+This is where these famous words you hear in some songs come from: “Dry bones, hear the word of the LORD.”

 Read Background Reading to find out what happens to the dry bones.